 Tip for the Week: Can't wait to find out?
 Take a home pregnancy test.
 They're about as reliable as a urine test or blood test done in the doctor's office -- and you get results immediately.
 To ensure accuracy, read the directions carefully and make sure all the supplies you use are clean.

 Mom-to-be: You're probably expecting your period this week, and if it doesn't occur, it might be one of the first signs that you're pregnant.
 You may also notice light spotting as the embryo implants itself in your uterus.
-You might not feel any different yet, but the amniotic cavity, which will be filled with fluid, and the placenta, which will bring oxygen and nutrients to nourish your baby, are forming in your uterus.
+The amniotic cavity, which will be filled with fluid, and the placenta, which will bring oxygen and nutrients to nourish your baby, are forming in your uterus.
+Your breasts might feel tender and swollen, or you might not feel any different yet.
+By the end of this week, a home pregnancy test may be positive.

 Tip for the Week: Try to eat healthfully, which means choosing a variety of foods from recommended food groups and drinking at least six to eight 8-ounce glasses of water a day.
 But you don't really need to "eat for two"; you only need an extra 300 calories per day while you're pregnant.
 And don't worry if your food intake drops in the beginning because of morning sickness.
 If you've been eating right already, your baby will get what it needs.